missing-semester-cn/missing-semester-cn.github.io/command-line.md

 The [atool](https://www.nongnu.org/atool/) package provides the `aunpack` command which will figure out the correct options and always put the extracted archives in a new folder.

-{% comment %}

-- alias
-- functions
-- bash_profile, zprofile, &c
-- terminal emulators
-- multiplexers
-- ssh and mosh
-- autojump
-- fzf
-{% endcomment %}

 ## Exercises

 - Run `cat .bash_history | sort | uniq -c | sort -rn | head -n 10` (or `cat .zhistory | sort | uniq -c | sort -rn | head -n 10` for zsh)  to get top 10 most used commands and consider writing sorter aliases for them
+- Choose a terminal emulator and figure out how to change the following properties:
+    - Font choice
+    - Color scheme.
+How many colors does a standard scheme have? why?
--
+    - Scrollback history size

+- Install `fasd` or some similar software and write a bash/zsh function called `v` that performs fuzzy matching on the passed arguments and opens up the top result in your editor of choice.
+Then, modify it so that if there are multiple matches you can select them with `fzf`.
 - Since `fzf` is quite convenient for performing fuzzy searches and the shell history is quite prone to those kind of searches, investigate how to bind `fzf` to `^R`.
-You can find some [info](here)
+You can find some info [here](https://github.com/junegunn/fzf/wiki/Configuring-shell-key-bindings)
 - What does the `--bar` option do in `ack`?